aetperf/aetperf.github.io/_posts/2022-09-30-Query-Parquet-files-with-DuckDB-and-Tableau-Hyper-engines.md

 4. count of vertices with 1 incoming and 1 outgoing egde
 5. vertex count per degree value

+For each query, we are going to measure the elapsed time with each engine.
+We **did not** measure the memory consumption, although that would also be interesting.

 **Notes**:
 - both engines usually make use of their own optimized file format, e.g. `.hyper` files for *Tableau hyper*.
 However, they both support direct querying of *CSV* or *Parquet* files.
 - We are going to use *DuckDB* and *Tableau Hyper* with the default configuration.
-- For each query we check the result is the same between DuckDB and Hyper.
 - Most of the SQL queries could probably be optimized, however we believe that they are efficient enough for the comparison purpose of this short post.
 - In all the elapsed time bar charts, lower is better.

 ## Imports